Donation helps paralyzed BRPD officer return home

 Though it took some time, Faust is nothing but grateful to be returning home.

 "I thank God.
 I thank God.
 Thank God.
-I'm thankful for what he did and what he's doing, and I appreciate this blessing from this organization."
+I'm thankful for what he did and what he's doing...
+And I appreciate this blessing from this organization."

 Rebuilding Together is looking for volunteers, you can find information here: https://rtbr.org/